Amazing Space is Indian Creek Nature Center’s building and campus that opened in September 2016.

 - Inspiration and education-provide education and share the experience to motivate change.

-The Sense of Wonder Trail, right next to the Indian Creek Nature Center barn, is a trail and playscape designed for children and adults to explore, discover, daydream, and play outdoors together as they connect with our earth.
+Hazelnut Hideaway, located between Indian Creek Nature Center’s Amazing Space and Bena Brook, is an outdoor classroom and playscape designed for children and adults to explore, discover, daydream, and play outdoors together as they connect with our earth.

 Media & Marketing Archives